Nor Sanavongsay: Art and writing

 He is the author of the 2013 children's book A Sticky Mess inspired by classic Lao folktales, particularly that of the folk hero Xieng Mieng.
 In interviews he noted that it took nearly 14 years to finally get the book to publication and that it had gone through many iterations.
 He has announced intentions for a three-book series over the next ten years.
 The first run of the book's publication was funded through Kickstarter.

 Nor Sanavongsay is also at work developing the children's book series Kiwi the Green Koala with Dr. Poe Phetthongsy, a graphic novel and a website to help people learn about storytelling.

-Recently, he has been sharing examples of his work depicting the classical Lao legends of the Kinnaly, his original characters and concepts, some fan art and most things Lao related on various Social Media platform.
+Recently, he has been sharing examples of his work depicting the classical Lao legends of the Kinnaly, his original characters and concepts, some fan art and most things Lao related on various social media platforms.